Library Technical Assistant

 What Will I Learn?

 You will learn to acquire, prepare and organize materials and also teach and assist library patrons in finding and using those materials.
 In addition, you’ll learn to develop, market and provide programming ranging from storytimes to computer classes.
-LTA duties are expanding and evolving as libraries increasingly use the internet and other technologies (such as text reference, virtual collections and online databases) to share information, and you will be trained to support these services.
+LTA duties are expanding and evolving as libraries increasingly use the internet and other technologies (such as chat reference, virtual collections and online databases) to share information, and you will be trained to support these services.
 You will become information literate and acquire an understanding of the guidelines, standards, ethics and core principles of the profession.

 What is Unique About Our Program?